 If you were injured at work or became ill because of your job, you may be entitled to receive workers' comp benefits in Texas if your employer has workers’ compensation insurance.
 But you need to follow certain steps to start the process of claiming those benefits, including reporting your injury and filing a formal claim.
 This article explains the process and deadlines for doing that.

-Unlike almost all other states, Texas doesn't require most employers to have workers' compensation insurance.
+Unlike almost all other states, Texas doesn't require most employers to have workers' comp insurance.
 Instead, the state allows private employers to decide whether or not they want to get insurance and participate in the Texas workers' compensation system.
 So if you have a work-related injury or illness, you need to find out if your employer has insurance coverage.
 Employers are legally required to give this information to all of their employees.
 But if you aren't sure, you can verify your employer's insurance status through the state's online database.

 The first step in the workers' comp process is to report your injury to your employer.
 Legally, you may lose your right to collect benefits if you don't give this notice within 30 days after the injury.
 But it’s best to notify your employer as soon as possible.
 The insurance company might be skeptical of your claim if you wait more than a day or two to report an injury without good reason.
 If you have a medical condition that developed over time (like a repetitive stress injury or occupational illness), the 30-day period starts as soon as you learned that your condition was related to your work.